hira-nasim-maker/TechStoryAI/README.md

 ## What it does
 TechStoryAI is an AI agent built on Microsoft Foundry that transforms any technical scenario into 6 professional outputs in under 30 seconds.
-QA engineers and project managers describe a bug or incident — and the agent generates structured documentation, content, and career assets instantly.
+QA engineers and project managers describe a bug — and the agent generates structured documentation, content, and career assets instantly.

 ## The 6 outputs